 Rename a file

-Let's say you want to rename foo.txt currently selected branch of the cloned repository to bar.txt.
+Let's say you want to rename foo.txt in the currently selected branch of the cloned repository to bar.txt.
 You can use the -n or --dry-run flag to see what should happen.
 In this example, no issues are detected, meaning the file should be renamed to bar.txt.

 ~]# git mv foo.txt bar.txt --dry-run